Deadlines

 Purpose

-The NIH encourages institutions to diversify their student and faculty populations to enhance the participation of individuals from groups that are underrepresented in the biomedical, clinical, behavioral and social sciences (see link).
-In furtherance of this objective, the purpose of the KY INBRE SDRA grant program is to provide support to promising undergraduate students from backgrounds nationally underrepresented in biomedical research to engage in high-quality faculty-mentored biomedical research at their home institution.
+The NIH encourages institutions to to increase the participation of undergraduate students in biomedical, clinical, behavioral and social sciences research, particularly at primarily undergraduate institutions (PUIs).
+In furtherance of this objective, the purpose of the KY INBRE SDRA grant program is to provide support to promising undergraduate students to engage in high-quality faculty-mentored biomedical research at their home institution.

 Eligibility

-Tenured and tenure-track faculty at Kentucky Colleges and Universities engaged in research potentially fundable by the National Institutes Health.
+Undergraduate students working in the laboratories of tenured or tenure-track faculty at Kentucky colleges and universities engaged in research potentially fundable by the National Institutes Health.

 Faculty from the University of Louisville and University of Kentucky are not eligible.